moding-il/bizdoc.core/README.md

 The above example uses `CubeInfo` to show a matrix of cube axes with company 201 from your code.

+> Using the `MapInfo` requires you configure the _maps_ in BizDocModule.forRoot({maps: {apiKey: ...}}), in your app.module.ts file.

 ### Forms

 A _form_ object consists of three parts:

-* A data model, representing form structure
+* A data model, representing form properties,
-* Backing class, derived from FormBase, responsible for managing form lifetime
+* A backing class, derived from FormBase, responsible for managing form lifetime events,
-* And an Angular component, displaying data and responding to user interaction.
+* And an Angular component, displaying form data and responding to user interaction.

 #### Declare data model